sagemath/trac_to_gh/Issue 6524.md

 # Issue 6524: Ratio of two symbolic expressions involving derivative does not simplify

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6524

 Original creator: gmhossain